Grading Policies

 • about 65% of grades should be B+, B, or B-.

-3. Maximum Percentage of A+ Grades: A maximum of 6% A+ grades (rounded up to the next whole number) may be awarded in letter-graded lecture courses.
-In seminars, no more than 15% of the grades may be A+.
+3. Maximum Percentage of A+ Grades: A maximum of 6% A+ grades (rounded up to the next whole number) may be awarded in letter-graded lecture courses, no matter the grade distribution requirements.
+In seminars (LAW 397S), no more than 15% of the grades may be A+.

 5. Treatment of D and F Grades: For purposes of calculating a mean grade for grade distribution (i.e., curve) purposes, a grade of D or F will be treated as a grade of C (i.e., as a 2.0).